Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-This Best Budget mat uses 0.6-inch thick textured foam that conforms to the contours of your feet to support your legs and knees.
-You'll get a stain and abrasion-resistant surface that holds up incredibly well to daily use.
-The non-curling edges stay flat to prevent tripping, while the non-slip bottom keeps it securely in place.
+This mat uses 0.6-inch thick textured foam that conforms to the contours of your feet to support your legs and knees.
+You get a stain and abrasion-resistant surface that holds up to daily use.
+To prevent slipping, you must wipe up any water that gets on or under the mat.

 Size: 36 x 20 x 0.6 in